-- Slowly reduce the flow of hydrogen feeding the fire.
+- 1. Slowly reduce the flow of hydrogen feeding the fire.
 Do not completely stop the flow. - When the jet is small enough to be approached, put out the flame with a carbon dioxide or dry powder extinguisher. - 3.
-Close off the supply of hydrogen completely. - 4.
-Ventilate the area thoroughly.
+Close off the supply of hydrogen completely. - Ventilate the area thoroughly.
+The probability of forming hydrogen/air mixtures within storage vessels is extremely low.